ananygoswami/aceanalytics-assignment-ATS/README.md

 ## Running the Application

 ### Development Mode

--For development, it's common to use a tool like `nodemon` which automatically restarts the server when file changes are detected.
+Run the application in development mode using `nodemon`, which automatically restarts the server when file changes are detected:
--
-+Run the application in development mode (auto-restarts on file changes):
  ```bash
  npm run dev
 ```